1,000+ Opportunities

 Additional information about the ideal application content and the evaluation process and criteria can be found in the SIPA GovGrants Program Manual.
 The SIPA GovGrants Program is available to any Colorado government entity that is eligible to purchase products and services through SIPA.

-Based on current listing details, eligibility includes: Colorado governments Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Colorado governments.
+Confirm the full requirements in the official notice before applying.